|

 (Green Sheep Temple) a Taoist temple built during the Eastern

 Han dynasty.
-Variously called the Green Ram or Grey Sheep Temple, this
+Variously called the Green Ram or Grey Sheep Temple,

-eight pillars within which symbolize the eight trigrams.
+There are eight pillars within which symbolize the eight trigrams.

 Use your browsers "Go Back" button to return to the